ovld-team/LinkedInDailyDigest/linkedin_api_setup.md

 - Implement refresh token flow for production
 - Generate new token from Developer Portal

-### "Insufficient permissions"
+### "Insufficient permissions" or "ACCESS_DENIED"
 - Ensure your app has "Share on LinkedIn" product
 - Verify company page admin permissions
 - Check organization URN is correct
+- **For organization URN issues**: Use Method 1 (page source) instead of API
+- Your app may not have "Organization Management" permissions

 ### "Rate limit exceeded"
 - LinkedIn allows ~100 posts per day